An introduction to field extensions and Galois descent for sheaves of vector spaces: A very short review of sheaf theory

 If $X$ is a complex manifold, $\cF\in\Mod{k_X}$ is called \emph{$\C$-constructible} if there exists a locally finite covering $X=\bigcup_{\alpha\in A} X_\alpha$ by $\C$-analytic subsets such that $\cF|_{X_\alpha}$ is locally constant of finite rank for every $\alpha$.
 We denote by $\DbCck{X}$ the full subcategory of $\Dbk{X}$ of complexes with $\C$-constructible cohomologies.

 More intrinsically, for any $\cF\in\Dbk{X}$ ($X$ a differentiable manifold), one can define its microsupport $\msupp(\cF)$, which is a subset of the cotangent bundle $T^*X$.
-Then, if $X$ is a real analytic (resp.\ complex) manifold, being $\R$-constructible (resp.\ $\C$-constructible) is equivalent to the fact that $\msupp(\cF)$ is a closed conic subanalytic (resp.\ $\C$-analytic) Lagrangian subset of $T^*X$.
-We refer to \cite[Chapter V and VIII]{KS90} for details on these notions.
+Then, if $X$ is a real analytic (resp.\ complex) manifold, being $\R$-constructible (resp.\ $\C$-constructible) is equivalent to $\msupp(\cF)$ being a closed conic subanalytic (resp.\ $\C$-analytic) Lagrangian subset of $T^*X$.
+We refer to \cite[Chap.\ V and VIII]{KS90} for details on these notions.

 An object $\cF^\bullet\in\DbCck{X}$ is called a \emph{perverse sheaf} if $\dim \supp \mathrm{H}^{-i}(\cF^\bullet)\leq i$ for any $i\in \Z$ (we say that $\cF^\bullet$ satisfies the \emph{support condition}) and $\dim \supp \mathrm{H}^{-i}(\DD_X\cF^\bullet)\leq i$ for any $i\in \Z$ (i.e.\ $\DD_X\cF^\bullet$ also satisfies the support condition).
 We denote by $\Pervk{X}$ the full subcategory of $\DbCck{X}$ consisting of perverse sheaves.
 We refer in particular to \cite{BBD} for the theory of perverse sheaves.
 The category $\Pervk{X}$ is an abelian category.
 Let us note that, in particular, a perverse sheaf has no nontrivial cohomologies in degrees less than $-\dim_\C X$.
 (This follows easily from \cite[p.\ 56]{BBD}, for example.)